levintp/observer/README.md

 # The password used to authenticate with the database.
 # Note: Writing passwords in plaintext in configuration files is not secure.
-#       Using the environment variable for this setting is advised.
+#       Using the environment variable for this setting is preferable.
 pass: <string>

 # The elasticsearch index to write metrics data to.